 The 'Assumed Interest Rate' on an annuity is the underlying interest rate assumption on which the annuity calculation is based (or would be based, by an actuary).
 It would ordinarily reflect an assumed yield on mid-dated UK Sovereign debt (Gilt yield).

 In this instance, it is probably the 'Specify the Annuity Rate' option that you're looking for since you have a specific rate in mind.
-In the event that you decide to use the 'Assumed Interest Rate' option, we generally recommend that you should make allowances for provider costs / charges AND provider mortality assumptions.
+If you decide to use the 'Assumed Interest Rate' option, we generally recommend that you make allowances for provider costs/charges AND provider mortality assumptions.
 Therefore it generally makes sense to understate the expected yield.